In this section, you will find:

 At Withinfields, we recognise our duty to keep children safe from extremism in the same way in which we prioritise them being safeguarded in other ways.
 We promote British Values through our assemblies, our curriculum and additional events that we organise.

-If anyone associated to our school is concerned that a child or adult in the school community may be at risk of radicalisation, they should refer concerns immediately to the Designated Safeguarding Lead (Mrs York) or one of the deputy DSLs, Mrs Barton or Miss Rothery.
+If anyone associated to our school is concerned that a child or adult in the school community may be at risk of radicalisation, they should refer concerns immediately to the Designated Safeguarding Lead (Mrs York) or the deputy DSLs, Miss Rothery.
 These people would then refer the matter to the Calderdale Prevent Coordinator.

 The government have also released an online reporting tool for any person who wishes to report illegal or harmful information, pictures or videos that they have found on the internet.
 A report can be made anonymously using the following link: www.gov.uk/report-terrorism